-The threshold is specified for the single system, even when operating in parallel mode.
-In parallel mode, the master node will decide when standby should be entered and exited.
+In multi-master mode, the master node will decide when standby should be entered and exited.
 Since any node on the bus can become master, the same standby settings should be used on all nodes on the bus.

-$\begin{tabular}{ll} NOTE & The settings are not automatically replicated across the nodes this has to be done manually. \end{tabular}$
+The standby settings are not automatically replicated across the nodes on the multi-master bus, this must be done manually.